-The last free-flowing river in Southern California is under attack.
+The last free-flowing river in Southern California is under attack in our own backyard.

 Protecting natural resources protects our communities - access to clean air and water, the quality of our neighborhoods, and an irreplaceable cultural legacy that gives sacred meaning to the places we live.
 The Santa Clara River, named Utom ("phantom river") in Chumash, is one of those sacred places threatened by decision-making that prioritizes profits over our health, heritage and the future of our communities.